 - · Set up communication

 - · Determine the configuration project

 - Sometimes Configure the protective function using the project wizard

 - · Protective/warning field configuration

 - · Resolution and response time

 - · Start-up behavior

 - · Contactor monitoring

+- · E-Stop linkage

 - · Field pair changeover

+- · Configuration of the signal outputs

 - Save configuration project

 - ♦ Transferring a configuration to the safety sensor

 - Create a record document for the device configuration and protective field dimensioning.
 The document must be signed by the person responsible for the configuration.

-To document the configuration, you can create a PDF file of the safety configuration or save the configuration and settings in an .xml file.
+To document the configuration, you can create a PDF file of the safety configuration or save the configuration and settings in an \.xml file.

-\circ The configuration data is stored in the connection unit of the safety sensor and is therefore also ň available after replacement or repair of the scanner unit.
+The configuration data is stored in the connection unit of the safety sensor and is therefore also available after replacement or repair of the scanner unit.
 The configuration data only needs to be transferred again if changes are made to the configuration.